How to guides

 Or Sanding & Polishing Sticks

-Another alternative to wet and dry sanding sheets it to use our sanding and polishing sticks, consisting of sanding and polishing paper in a variety of grades from 3 (coarsest) to 5/0 (finest) already secured to flat pieces of wood.
+Another alternative is to use our sanding and polishing sticks, consisting of sanding and polishing paper in a variety of grades from 3, the coarsest, to 5/0, the finest, already secured to flat pieces of wood.

 Take A Critical View

 Now is the time to take a really critical view of your piece and make sure that there are no deep marks or scratches.
-The whole piece will now have a satin appearance and it may look different as you look at the piece from different directions – this is fine but any obvious marks left at this stage are very likely to show more after the piece is polished.
-If you are at all in doubt, repeat the process again as this is very likely to save you time later on.
-With a little practice you will soon learn what your piece should look like at this stage.
+The whole piece will now have a satin appearance and it may look different as you look at it from different directions.
+Any obvious marks left at this stage are very likely to show more after the piece is polished.

 Zoom In With A Headband Magnifier